Self-Supervised Beat Tracking in Musical Signals with Polyphonic Contrastive Learning: Audio Representation Learning

 is then computed across each batch during the training process. $S$ denotes a similarity function (most often Cosine Similarity) and $T$ a temperature parameter (usually between 0 and 1).
 We assume a batch size of $N$, where indices $a$ and $p$ are used for the anchor and positive.

 In the field of audio, a few recent works inspired this thesis.
 First, Zeghidour et al. \citep{saeed2021contrastive} published a very simple framework for generating general-purpose audio representations.
-Anchors and positives were different sections of a same audio clip.
-Their log mel-spectrogram was then used as input to an EffcientNet model \citep{tan2019efficientnet} with two additional linear layers (used to project the output to a vector of size 512).
-The resulting outputs were compared using a contrastive loss with a bilinear similarity metric.
-The pre-trained EfficientNet model was then extracted and either frozen or fine-tuned for a set of downstream tasks that range from speaker identification to bird song detection.
-In almost all cases, the fine-tuned model vastly outperformed its fully-supervised counterpart.
+Anchors and positives are different sections of a same audio clip.
+Their log mel-spectrogram is then used as input to an EffcientNet model \citep{tan2019efficientnet} with two additional linear layers (used to project the output to a vector of size 512).
+The resulting outputs are compared using a contrastive loss with a bilinear similarity metric.
+The pre-trained EfficientNet model is then extracted and either frozen or fine-tuned for a set of downstream tasks that range from speaker identification to bird song detection.
+In almost all cases, the fine-tuned model vastly outperforms its fully-supervised counterpart.
 Figure \ref{fig:zeghi} outlines the simple framework used.

 Another recent work in field was published by Wang et al. \citep{wang2021multi}.
-They used contrastive learning to match waveform audio representations to their spectrogram counterpart.
+They use contrastive learning to match waveform audio representations to their spectrogram counterpart.

 Finally, the most notable paper published in the field of musical contrastive learning is \textit{Contrastive Learning of Musical Representations} by Spijkervet et al. In their work, anchors and positives are waveform snippets from a same song.
-Positives were augmented using techniques such as polarity inversion and gain reduction.
-Their model was frozen and fine-tuned to a musical tagging downstream task using a fully-connected layer.
-The results they obtained were in-line with fully supervised methods at the time.
-More importantly, they achieved an extremely high performance using merely 1\% of the training data.
-Figure \ref{fig:clmr} outlines their pretext task pipeline. \footnote{Note that in both \citep{saeed2021contrastive} and \citep{spijkervet2021contrastive}, anchors are also compared to each other (i.e. are used as negatives for other anchors).}
+Positives are augmented using techniques such as polarity inversion and gain reduction.
+Their model is frozen and fine-tuned to a musical tagging downstream task using a fully-connected layer.
+The results they obtained are in-line with fully supervised methods at the time.
+More importantly, they achieve an extremely high performance using merely 1\% of the training data.
+Figure \ref{fig:clmr} outlines their pretext task pipeline.\footnote{Note that in both \citep{saeed2021contrastive} and \citep{spijkervet2021contrastive}, anchors are also compared to each other (i.e. are used as negatives for other anchors).}